Uber5/u5-domain/README.md

 # Example

-Say, we want to use have orders and order items in our domain model.
+Say, we need orders and order items in our domain model.
 We may describe the domain model as follows:

 ```
 const orderType = new DomainType({